✓ No credit card required ✓ First 7 days free

 Standard PostgreSQL database.
 Customermates uses PostgreSQL, a widely trusted open-source database.
 Your data is stored in a standard format that you can query, back up, migrate, and manage with familiar tools.
 You are never locked into a proprietary data format that requires the vendor's software to access.

 Custom security policies.
 Apply your organization's security standards directly.
-Configure firewalls, VPN access, SSO integration, encryption at rest, and network segmentation according to your own policies.
+Configure firewalls, VPN access, encryption at rest, and network segmentation according to your own policies.
 You are not limited by what a cloud provider's admin panel offers.
 The infrastructure is yours to secure as you see fit.

 Predictable performance.
 Self-hosted deployments run on dedicated resources.
 There is no multi-tenant noisy-neighbor problem, no shared infrastructure bottlenecks, and no dependency on an external provider's uptime.
 Your CRM performs consistently because it runs on hardware you provision and monitor.